trilogy-data/pytrilogy-nlp/README.md

 ## Don't Expecct Perfection

-Results are non-determistic and may not always be accurate.
+Results are non-determistic; review the generated trilogy to make sure it maches your expectations.

 ```sql
 # generated from prompt: What is Taylor Swift's birthday?
 How many questions were asked on that day in 2020?